-Responsible Conduct of Research training is a formal requirement of the Ph.D. degree in every department and program of study at Duke.
+Responsible Conduct of Research (RCR) training is a formal requirement of the Ph.D. degree in every department and program of study at Duke.
 This reflects the expectation that every doctoral candidate will be well qualified to address the growing ethical challenges that arise when teaching or conducting research.
 All graduate students are required to take the RCR training.
-Six credits of RCR are offered during Orientation.
-Another six credits must be earned before graduation.
+Four credits of RCR are offered during Orientation.
+Students who matriculated before Fall, 2020 must complete an additional six hours of RCR training; students matriculating after Fall, 2020 must complete an additional eight hours.
+Credits must be earned before the student can advance to PhD Candidacy (i.e., before the MAP can be accepted by the graduate school.)
+Note that RCR training is considered "required coursework" by the graduate school; as such, a student cannot be certified as having completed their required coursework until RCR training is complete.